GianMarcoOddo/rmpy/rmpy/README.md

 - VaR = pVaR_port(returns, position,  interval = 1, alpha=0.01)

 The function 'pVaR_port' enables the calculation of parametric VaR for a PORTOFLIO based on a set of returns (you can use every type of assets e.g stock, options, bonds, ecc.).

+Parametric VaR is a risk management tool that estimate the distribution of returns and potential losses in a portfolio.

 #### Args: